 I get more compliments when I'm thinner.

 It breaks my heart because I know it's true.
-Some beliefs keeping people trapped in disordered eating are cognitive distortions, but the fact that you get complimented more for having a smaller body is accurate.
+Some beliefs keeping people trapped in disordered eating are cognitive distortions, but the fact that most people get complimented more when they have a smaller body is an unfortunate reality in this thinness obsessed culture.

-As someone who has always been thin, this has been my experience.
-Through my life, I've gotten more compliments on my body than anything else.
-Personally, I'd like to think there are more interesting things about me than my thinness.
+As someone who has always been thin, I know this has been my experience.
+Through my life, I've gotten more compliments on my body than anything else - and I don’t think of it as a compliment.
+It feels invasive, ikcy, and personally, I'd like to think there are more interesting things about me than my thinness.

 Appearance based compliments aren't as kind as they seem.
 Sure, it's nice to tell someone they have great style.
 Or to tell someone they look nice when you think they look nice, whether they're dressed up or dressed down.
 But when one's appearance, especially their body, is the only thing they get compliments on, it's hard for that not to get wrapped up in their self identity.
 When their body changes, as it does, how are they supposed to grapple with losing that part of their identity.
 How do you deal with losing the one thing that's seemingly valued by others.